Adarshaks19/stuxnet/README.md

 <div id="top"></div>
 <!--
-* Thanks for checking out the bitastik.
+* Thanks for checking out stuxnet.
 If you have a suggestion
 * that would make this better, please fork the repo and create a pull request
 * or simply open an issue with the tag "enhancement".
 * Don't forget to give the project a star!